 This steak will score your heart with a beefy flavor and tender filets.
 You can have this steak as a whole big steak or thinly sliced.
 The dish is a special meal to indulge in on many occasions.

-It is suggested that you should not cook the steak over medium or surpass 145oF.
+It is suggested that you should not cook the steak over medium-well.
 The chef often starts with high heat to give the surface a good burn.
 Then, flip the dish to the other side until the steak turns brown on both sides.

 People often cook this steak under a broiler (or a grill) or use a combination of oven and stovetop for the best flavor.
 The tenderloin side of Porterhouse steak should be exposed to less heat to avoid over-cooking it.